Our Team

 Director, Coastal Climate Solutions Leaders training program, 2023-

-Vice President, Canadian Society for Ecology & Evolution, 2022-
+President, Canadian Society for Ecology & Evolution, 2024-

 President's Chair, University of Victoria, 2021 -